ADX Indicator Explained

 The ADX Indicator

 Wilder calculated the directional movement by comparing the difference between two consecutive lows with the difference between the highs.
 The Average Directional Index indicator has 3 lines in its indicator:

 They represent a group of directional movement indicators that form a trading system.
 The Average Directional Index indicator does this as follows:

 - The ADX measures trend strength without regard to trend direction.
 This allows traders to identify whether there is a good environment for their trend following system or a non-trend following system.

 - The other two indicators, Plus Directional Indicator (+DI) and Minus Directional Indicator (-DI), identify trend direction.
 The upside has an edge when +DI is larger than – DI, while the downside has an edge when – DI is greater.
-Crosses of these two lines indicate change in the direction.
+Crosses of these two lines indicate the change in the direction.